Find Affordable College Courses

 Brookville, NY

-LIU Post landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-LIU Post is a fairly large private not-for-profit school located in the suburb of Brookville.
+With a ranking of #6, LIU Post did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+LIU Post is a large private not-for-profit school located in the large suburb of Brookville.

 Of the 440 students majoring in nursing at LIU Post, 15% are male and 85% are female.